Home > Tours > Africa Tours > Morocco Tours > Family Marrakech, Atlas & Essaouira Adventure

 Overview

 Read 2 reviews and enjoy exclusive savings on Explore's 8 Day Family Marrakech, Atlas & Essaouira Adventure.
-An action packed family adventure combining Marrakech, the foothills of the stunning Atlas mountains, Taroudant a former capital of Morocco and free time at the end of the trip to enjoy Essaouira's expansive Atlantic beaches.
-Explore the alleyways of Marrakech, feast of freshly caught seafood overlooking Essaouira's charming harbour and learn to cook a tagine with a local family in the oasis town of Tiout.
+An action packed family adventure combining Marrakech, the foothills of the stunning Atlas mountains and time on the coast enjoying Essaouira's expansive Atlantic beaches.
+Explore the alleyways of Marrakech, feast of freshly caught seafood overlooking Essaouira's charming harbour and learn to cook a tagine with a local family in an Atlas mountain village.

 Itinerary